top of page

 Surgeons wearing Eco Ninjas name and role badge hats

-In the pursuit of greener healthcare practices, trauma Orthopaedics at Somerset has taken a significant step towards sustainability by replacing single-use surgical caps with reusable alternatives.
-This move not only aligns with the NHS Green Plan but also brings substantial cost and environmental benefits while simultaneously enhancing communication for patients and staff, leading to improved patient safety.
+In the pursuit of greener healthcare practices, trauma orthopaedics at Somerset has taken a significant step towards sustainability.
+They are replacing single-use surgical caps with reusable alternatives.
+This move aligns with the NHS Green Plan and brings substantial cost and environmental benefits.
+It also enhances communication for patients and staff, leading to improved patient safety.

-This impactful initiative is not limited to just one hospital; all healthcare trusts can adopt this change and reap the many benefits it brings.
-By making this transition, hospitals across the UK can take a proactive role in advancing sustainability while improving patient care and operational efficiency.
+This impactful initiative is not limited to just one hospital.
+All healthcare trusts can adopt this change and reap the many benefits it brings.
+By making this transition, hospitals across the UK can take a proactive role in advancing sustainability, improving patient care, and enhancing operational efficiency.

 Cost Efficiency Over Three Years